YugantM/Axplr/README.md

-This repo will contain source code for data dashboard to navigate through local or remote databases.
+This repo will contain source code for data exploration dashboard.